Elliptic Curves with positive rank and no integral points: The Case of No Integral Points

 \section{The Case of No Integral Points}

-In this section we will define a subfamily of the curves $E_{D'}$ and show in Proposition~\ref{NoIntegral} that this subfamily cannot have integral points.
-This is particularly interesting for the case of $D < 0$ since, by Corollary~\ref{oddrank}, every such curve $E_{D'}$ has infinitely many rational points.
+In this section we will define a subfamily of the curves $E_{D'}$ and show in Proposition~\ref{NoIntegral} that this subfamily cannot have any integral points.
+This is particularly interesting for the case of $D < 0$ since, by Corollary~\ref{oddrank} (assuming finiteness of the $3$-primary part of the Tate-Shafarevich group), every such curve $E_{D'}$ will have infinitely many rational points but no integral points.
+An unconditional result for the existence of such curves with non-trivial rank and no integral points is given in Section~\ref{Example}, where we construct a parametrised odd fundamental discriminant $D(w) \equiv 2 \bmod 3$ that guarantees the existence of a rational point of infinite order.

-We will employ known results on cubic extensions of quadratic number fields and hence we recall below some known facts and definitions, for completeness.
+As we will need to employ known results on cubic extensions of quadratic number fields, we recall below some known facts and definitions for completeness.
 The interested reader may refer to \cite[Chapter 5]{Cohen1} and \cite[Chapter 4]{Hambleton} for more details, and to \cite{Aga} for a short account.

 Let $M$ be any number field with ring of integers $O_{M}$.
 For any prime $\ell$, Cohen in \cite[Chapter 5]{Cohen1} defines the group $V_{\ell}(M)$ of $\ell$-virtual units of $M$, which give rise to extensions of $M$ of degree $\ell$.
 The group $V_{\ell}(M)$ is directly related to the known $\ell$-Selmer group $Sel_{\ell}(M)$ of $M$.
 We cite below \cite[Proposition 5.2.3 and Definition 5.2.4]{Cohen1}, adjusted to our needs for $\ell = 3$.